abayomipopoola/abayomipopoola/content/blog/payment-systems-and-the-emerging-economy-pt-2/index.md

 merchant.
 The merchant can save this additional cost by integrating directly to the payment processor.
 While this is true, several other factors should be considered when choosing between the payment gateway and payment processor:

-- _Total Transaction Volume:_ The payment processors have different transaction fee rates that depend on the volume of transactions.
+- **Total Transaction Volume**: The payment processors have different transaction fee rates that depend on the volume of transactions.
   Most of the payment processors offer lower rates for a high volume of transactions.
 It would be more feasible for small businesses with a small volume of transactions to go through a payment gateway.

-- _Integration Cost & Time:_ The development cost and time for integrating with a payment processor are higher as compared to payment gateway integration.
+- **Integration Cost & Time**: The development cost and time for integrating with a payment processor are higher as compared to payment gateway integration.
 The Payment processor requires integration to their ISO 8583 platform and undergoing their certification process.

-- _Compliance:_ Integration to payment processor requires a PCI certified infrastructure and adherence to all compliances set by the card association network (VISA and MasterCard).
+- **Compliance**: Integration to payment processor requires a PCI certified infrastructure and adherence to all compliances set by the card association network (VISA and MasterCard).
 The payment gateway on the other hand deals with all the intricacies related to ISO 8583 integration and the payment processor certification process.
 The time and cost associated with payment gateway integration are much lower as they offer a simple API layer for accepting and processing payment requests from merchants.

-- _Settlement:_ The payment gateway handles the settlement on behalf of merchant while the payment processor expects the merchant to send the end-of-day settlement request and handle the settlement file to be imported back into the system.
+- **Settlement**: The payment gateway handles the settlement on behalf of merchant while the payment processor expects the merchant to send the end-of-day settlement request and handle the settlement file to be imported back into the system.

 Throughout history, as payments evolved from barter to coins to notes to cards to digital wallets, the underlying revenue